wire report

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T18:12:16+00:00.
+The report is dated 2026-06-03T18:12:16+00:00.

 What to watch